mesosphere/dcos-docs-site/pages/1.11/installing/high-availability/index.md

 #### ZooKeeper

 ZooKeeper is used by numerous services in DC/OS to provide consistency.
 ZooKeeper can be used as a distributed locking service, a state store, and a messaging system.
 ZooKeeper uses [Paxos-like](https://en.wikipedia.org/wiki/Paxos_%28computer_science%29) log replication and a leader/follower architecture to maintain consistency across multiple ZooKeeper instances.
-For a more detailed explanation of how ZooKeeper works, check out the [ZooKeeper internals document](https://zookeeper.apache.org/doc/r3.4.8/zookeeperInternals.html).
+See the [ZooKeeper internals document](https://zookeeper.apache.org/doc/r3.4.8/zookeeperInternals.html) for more information on how Zookeeper works.

 ## Fault Domain Isolation
 Fault domain isolation is an important part of building HA systems.
 To correctly handle failure scenarios, systems must be distributed across fault domains to survive outages.
-There are different types of fault domains, a few examples of which are:
+The different types of fault domains are as follows:

  * Physical domains: this includes machine, rack, datacenter, region, and availability zone.
  * Network domains: machines within the same network may be subject to network partitions.
 For example, a shared network switch may fail or have invalid configuration.